PatrickAvis/grid2poster/README.md

 # Grid2Poster

 Generate print-ready posters of electrical grid infrastructure from OpenStreetMap data.

-The script downloads country-level power infrastructure, including transmission lines, substations, and power plants, then renders a static poster using GeoPandas, OSMnx, and Matplotlib.
+The script first downloads country-level transmission lines, and then uses GeoPandas, OSMnx, and Matplotlib to render a static poster.

 ## Data